neclimdul/marketo-rest/docs/Lead/Api/SalesPersonsApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$filter_type = "filter_type_example"; // string | The sales person field to filter on.
+$filter_type = 'filter_type_example'; // string | The sales person field to filter on.
 Searchable fields can be retrieved with the Describe Sales Person call.
-$filter_values = array("filter_values_example"); // string[] | Comma seperated list of search values.
+$filter_values = array('filter_values_example'); // string[] | Comma seperated list of search values.
-$fields = array("fields_example"); // string[] | Comma-separated list of fields to include in the response
+$fields = array('fields_example'); // string[] | Comma-separated list of fields to include in the response
 $batch_size = 56; // int | The batch size to return.
 The max and default value is 300.
-$next_page_token = "next_page_token_example"; // string | A token will be returned by this endpoint if the result set is greater than the batch size and can be passed in a subsequent call through this parameter.
+$next_page_token = 'next_page_token_example'; // string | A token will be returned by this endpoint if the result set is greater than the batch size and can be passed in a subsequent call through this parameter.
 See Paging Tokens for more info.

 try {
     $result = $apiInstance->getSalesPersonUsingGET($filter_type, $filter_values, $fields, $batch_size, $next_page_token);